-Employers request employment verifications to not only verify previous work history, but to ensure that the applicant has the skills and qualifications needed to perform the job.
+Employers request employment verifications to not only verify previous work history but to ensure that the applicant has the skills and qualifications needed to perform the job.
 This is typically done with a pre-employment check and can search back to seven years.

-By verifying that the applicant does have the previous work history they wrote on the application, this lets the employer know that the applicant is truthful in the information that they’re supplying.
-Applicants who are deceptive on their application could signal to employers that they cannot be trusted with sensitive company information, so it’s vital that employers take careful steps in verifying background information to protect their company.
+By verifying that the applicant does have the previous work history they wrote on the application, it lets the employer know that the applicant is truthful in the information that they’re supplying.
+Applicants who are deceptive in their application could signal to employers that they cannot be trusted with sensitive company information, so it’s vital that employers take careful steps in verifying background information to protect their company.

 Employers need acknowledgment from the applicant that the background check is being run, which includes the employment verification information on the application.
 It is common for previous employers to ask for a copy of the written consent from the applicant to verify their information.
 When this occurs, DISA’s backgrounds team will request a copy of the applicant’s authorization to send to the previous employer.

 The applicant is expected to provide previous job-related information including: